Leasehold extensions – your rights

 - Deeds of variation

-Our solicitors are highly experienced in this specialised area – with over 25 years experience in dealing with up to 400 leasehold extensions every year.
+Our solicitors are highly experienced in this specialised area – with over 25 years experience in dealing with up to 400 leasehold extension and enfranchisement cases every year.

 Who do we represent?